-The Town of Bellefonte does not have a library, but is served by two nearby New Castle County Public Libraries: Brandywine Hundred Library at 1300 Foulk Rd & Claymont Library at 400 Lenape Way.
+The Town of Bellefonte does not have a library, but is served by two nearby New Castle County Public Libraries: Brandywine Hundred Library, nccde.org/294/Brandywine-Hundred-Library, at 1300 Foulk Rd and Claymont Library, www.nccde.org/298/Claymont-Library, at 400 Lenape Way.
 These libraries offer diverse programs and dynamic recreational resources that are easily accessed by the residents of Bellefonte.
 Additional libraries are located nearby in the City of Wilmington.